-Risk can be shifted to another person who is willing to
+Sometimes risk can be shifted to a person willing to

 bear it--the speculator.